Design and characterization of electronic fractals

-where we sum over the number of states $n$ for each lattice position \textbf{r}$_0$.
-In order to accommodate the broadening of the spectrum due to the repulsive scatterers, we approximate the delta function by a Lorentzian with a broadening $\Gamma= 80$ meV.
+where the sum runs over the number of states $n$ for each lattice position \textbf{r}$_0$.
+In order to accommodate the broadening of the spectrum due to the repulsive scatterers, we approximate the delta function by a Lorentzian with a broadening $\Gamma= 0.080$ eV.
 In Fig.~\ref{spectraTB}, we present the LDOS as a function of energy for the $G(1)$, $G(2)$, and $G(3)$ \Spi triangle.
-The results are in good agreement with the experiment and muffin-tin calculations (see Figs.~\ref{spectraexperiment},~\ref{spectraMT}).
+The results are in good agreement with the experiment and muffin-tin calculations (see Figs.~\ref{spectraexperiment} and \ref{spectraMT}).
 In particular, we observe the features around $E=-0.3$ eV, $E=-0.2$ eV, $E=-0.1$ eV, and $E=0.1$ eV, as discussed in the main text.
-We note a particle-hole asymmetry, as the right peaks around $E=0.1$ eV are lower than the left peaks around $E=-0.2$ eV.
+Moreover, the particle-hole asymmetry was accounted for by the NNN hopping, resulting in a higher intensity for the 'right' peaks around $E=0.1\,$eV than for the 'left' peaks around $E=-0.2$ eV.

-Furthermore, we compare the wave-function maps of the experiment and muffin-tin with the tight-binding by approximating the orbital wave-functions as Gaussian functions.
+Furthermore, we compare the wavefunction maps of the experiment and muffin-tin with the tight-binding by approximating the orbital wavefunctions as Gaussian functions.
 At each lattice site $i$, we model the $s$-orbitals

-where the LDOS acts as an amplitude for the Gaussian wave function, $A$ is the normalization constant and $\sigma$ is the standard deviation, which is set by comparing with the experimental and muffin-tin wave-function maps.
+where the LDOS acts as an amplitude for the Gaussian wavefunction, $A$ is the normalization constant and $\sigma$ is the standard deviation, which is set by comparing with the experimental and muffin-tin wavefunction maps.
 The resulting figures for $\sigma= 0.65 a$ are shown in Fig.~\ref{FIGlowenergyTB} and exhibit a good correspondence with the experimental and muffin-tin maps.